nyu-software-engineering/fall-2019-flight-scanner/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
 about: A sample issue template for a task
-title: Task description here
+title: Short descirption of task here
 labels: Task
 assignees: ''

 ---

-## Description
+### Description
 <!-- Provide a general description of the task here -->

 ### Related User Story